Dr. Vinay Nair

-Dr. Vinay Nair is the Founding and Managing Partner of Ada Investments, an equities-based investment platform.
-Ada has developed a unique program of systematic and consistent investment strategies globally by applying innovative research ideas in a practical manner.
-The firm has offices in New York, NY and Mumbai, India.
+Dr. Vinay Nair is the Founding and Managing Partner of Ada Investments.
 He is also a visiting professor of finance at The Wharton School.
 He started Ada after working as a portfolio manager and research director at a multi-strategy hedge fund, Old Lane Partners which was acquired by Citibank.

 Prior to becoming an investment manager, Dr. Nair was an Assistant Professor of Finance at The Wharton School where he developed a course on private equity and acquisitions for MBA students.
 He has also offered the course as a visiting professor at INSEAD and the Indian School of Business.
 Dr. Nair has been published in leading finance journals, and was quoted in several news media, in topics related to Investment Management, Emerging Markets, Sustainability, Corporate Governance, and Corporate Finance.
 He has also delivered talks on these topics to several audiences including universities as well as practitioner and policy forums.
 He is the author of 'Investing for Change' (Oxford University Press, 2008), a book on the use of social variables in investment management.